You might be surprised to know that this beautiful piece of work is actually inspired by a very ugly event from the past.

 Like Scorched Earth, many of Mark’s other paintings are made from pieces of paper that he finds or reuses.
 He used to do hair at his mother’s beauty salon—so he used hairdressing papers in his paintings.
 He also used paint from the hardware store instead of the art supply store.

 The layers in Scorched Earth create a topography that represents the deep psychological and physical ruins of a disappeared people and another time and place.
 In this work, Mark Bradford depicts an aerial map of an area that has been blacked out.
-The blackness of this land mass resonates on many levels: black as in the demographics of this neighborhood in Tulsa, Oklahoma, at one time called “Negro Wall Street,” where many black-owned businesses thrived, until a race riot erupted in 1921 and the violence obliterated this unique area and its history; black, as the title suggests, meaning burnt or scorched; black as in redacted; and black as in nothingness.
+The blackness of this land mass resonates on many levels: black as in the demographics of this neighborhood in Tulsa, Oklahoma, at one time called “Black Wall Street,” where many black-owned businesses thrived, until the Tulsa Race Massacre erupted in 1921, violently obliterating this unique area and its history; black, as the title suggests, meaning burnt or scorched; black as in redacted; and black as in nothingness.

 Mark Bradford engages the discarded materials of urban life, often remnants of informal economic systems that arise out of necessity in the inner city.
 Bradford grew up in Los Angeles, the son of a family of hairdressers.
 From early on, he used the materials found around salons, including the paper rectangles used for permanents, bobby pins, and hair dyes.
 Over time, his art making grew to include video, installation, and photographs alongside his continued interest in printmaking and collage.
 Bradford describes his work: “Think about all the white noise out there in the streets: all the beepers and blaring culture—cell phones, amps, chromed-out wheels, and synthesizers.
 I pick up a lot of that energy in my work, from the posters, which act as memory of things pasted and things past.
 You can peel away the layers of papers and it’s like reading the streets through signs.”